nullplatform/infrastructure-configurations/public/azure/README.md

 --set global.provider=aks \
 --set tls.secretName=wildcard-<<your_domain_name | replace "." "-">>-tls #<-- this name should be the same taken from #3
 ```
+NOTE: After installing this chart it might be needed to re run tofu to create the certificate

 ## Cleanup the Resources we Created